Certified Registered Nurse Anesthetist Jobs in USA with Visa Sponsorship

 Do I need to retake CRNA certification for H-1B sponsorship?

-You don't need to retake CRNA certification for the H-1B petition itself, but you'll need state nursing licensure to practice.
+You don't need to retake CRNA certification for the H-1B visa petition itself, but you'll need state nursing licensure to practice.
 The H-1B requires demonstrating your foreign Master's degree in Nurse Anesthesia is equivalent to a U.S. degree through credential evaluation.
 State licensing requirements vary separately.

 Will hospitals sponsor CRNAs for H-1B visas?